 Fall and winter are the best seasons to witness the Northern Lights, so we recommend bundling up and heading north on a camping trip you’ll never forget.
 Here are some of the best places to go Northern Lights camping in North America:

 In northern Washington, just east of Seattle, the Mt.
 Baker-Snoqualmie National Forest is one of the few locations in the lower 48 to glimpse the Northern Lights.
 Head to Artist Point by driving the Mt.
 Baker Scenic Byway for a chance at the view in the photo above.
-After heavy snowfall, Artist Point is not accessible, so it’s best to visit in late fall or early winter.
+After a heavy snowfall, Artist Point is not accessible, so it’s best to visit in late fall or early winter.

 The ideal place to see the Aurora Borealis on the eastern coast of the U.S. is Maine.
-Aroostook National Wildlife Refuge is located in the northernmost county in Maine, and offers an opportunity to see the Northern Lights dance across the sky.
+Aroostook National Wildlife Refuge is located in the northernmost county in Maine and offers an opportunity to see the Northern Lights dance across the sky.
 The park is also a great place to spot wild moose.

-Only 20 miles south of the Canada, Kootenai National Wildlife Refuge is an option for seeing the Northern Lights, particularly when it’s cold out.
+Only 20 miles south of Canada, Kootenai National Wildlife Refuge is an option for seeing the Northern Lights, particularly when it’s cold out.
 Rangers at the refuge suggest following an aurora tracker online, then driving to their parking lot.
 This open area provides a breathtaking view of the stars year-round, and the Northern Lights when conditions are right.

 Devil’s Lake State Park is a great travel destination year-round, but traveling during the winter is best for Northern Lights viewing.
-Cross country skiing and snowshoeing are available within the park.
-Camp grounds are available on both the north and south shores of Devil’s Lake, but we recommend staying on the south side in hopes of viewing the Aurora Borealis reflected on the water.
+Cross-country skiing and snowshoeing are available within the park.
+Campgrounds are available on both the north and south shores of Devil’s Lake, but we recommend staying on the south side in hopes of viewing the Aurora Borealis reflected on the water.

 Alaska & Canada